BVADNCVAB-h/Bitfields.js/README.md

 ## Light version
 Light version has the same functionality and interface but does not provide any kind of type control or consistency check of input data.
 ## Description
-The library is used for representing given sequence of bits in two formats: table with variable-sized columns ( "fields" ) and linear sequence of same-sized cells ( "bytes" ), in order to convert one to the other.
+The library is used for switching between two different markups applied to the given sequence of bits: one representing different-sized blocks ("fields") and another - same-sized blocks ("bytes").
 Using C syntax it could be described this way:
 ```c
 union {